aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset.rst

 Using custom dataset
 ********************

+If you have already collected your own dataset, the following section describes how you can prepare your dataset, connect it to the training pipeline and use it for training a model.

 .. _custom_dataset:

 Label File Template
 ===================

-If you have already collected your own dataset, the following section describes how you can create the csv file needed, and use it within PeekingDuck for training.
+| The table below describe the columns needed to create the csv file which will be used by the training pipeline to map your images to their labels.

-`image_path`, `class_id` and  `class_name` are required columns in the `csv` file.
+| `image_path`, `class_id` and  `class_name` are required columns in the `csv` file.

 +-------------------+------------------+-----------------------+
 | Columns           | Data type        | Description           |